 I’ll be on Radio York on Thursday 26th October at about 1.40pm talking to Anna Wallace about the book, so do tune in.

-What’s more, if your free then please do EMAIL ME for a place to attend the official Launch Party at Waterstones York on Wednesday November the 15th at 7.30pm.
+What’s more, if you’re free then please do EMAIL ME for a place to attend the official Launch Party at Waterstones York on Wednesday November the 15th at 7.00pm.
 I’ll be talking about the book and of course doing a book signing.
 You’ll even get a glass of wine while you’re there.

 I am running a giveaway over on Goodreads.
 The winner will be decided the day before the launch of New York Orphan so that the winner’s copy can be on the way to them the day of the launch.
 To take part just click on the giveaway details below.